andersnormal/generator-create-go/README.md

 # A Yeoman Golang Generator

-> We are very sorry Gophers, but other names for the generator where taken, so we choose `go-lang`.
-But we have `gocreate` as an alias.
+> We are very sorry Gophers, but other names for the generator where taken, so we choose `create-go`.

 ## Featured